Students invited to challenge their entrepreneurial spirit

 Entrepreneurship

-Open Innovation challenges for first-yearstudents in the Grande Ecole program have been taking place on campuses since the end of September.
+Open Innovation challenges for first-yearstudents in the Grande Ecole Engineering Programme taking place on campuses since late September.

-The goal of the challenges organized on campus forfirst-yearstudentsin the Grande Ecole programis to raise awareness among future engineers about technological innovation and encourage them to pursue careers in entrepreneurship.
+The goal of the challenges organized on campus forfirst-yearstudentsin the Grande Ecole Engineering Programmeis to raise future engineers’ awareness of technological innovation and foster an entrepreneurial spirit.

 Challenges in Aix, Bordeaux, Cluny, and Lille